-Customize the user experience – You can customize the user experience through the use of verticals and other configurations.
+Customize the user experience – You can customize the user experience by using verticals and other configurations.
 Customize the Microsoft Search page

 What content is searched

-Users will get the same search results they get from other locations and will also get results from the internet.
+Users will get the same search results they get from other locations and when using Microsoft Search in Bing they will also get results from the internet.

 How Microsoft Search works